back to top

 Enable Windows virtualization.

-Enable the Virtualization Platform in the BIOS
+Enable the Virtualization Platform in BIOS.

 1. Open Windows Settings and head to Recovery.